 Invasion of Hunan

 Yu Youren - former Deputy Minister of Transportation and Communication in Sun Yatsen's Republic of China but an outlaw under the current regime - returned to his native Shaanxi Province to organize a nationalist army on behalf of Sun's Chinese Revolutionary Party.
 Once there, he expanded the local forces to 30 thousand troops and established control in the province north of the River Wei.

 The Czechoslovak Legion seized control of much of the Trans-Siberian Railroad, capturing Omsk, Samara, Syzran, and Vladivostok in June 1918; followed by Ufa, Irkutsk, and Yekaterinburg in July.
 By 25 July, they had linked the entire central section from Yekaterinburg to Irkutsk.
 Wherever the Czechoslovaks gained power, they helped install White provisional governments.

 Prov.
 Gov. of Vladivostok

 Seizure of Chinese Eastern Railway

-Japan moves from Liaoyang to occupy Chinese Eastern Railway between Harbin and Manzhouli.
+Japan moved from Liaoyang to occupy the Chinese Eastern Railway between Harbin and Manzhouli.